The Family Circus: Parodies

 The Family Circus has been widely satirized in film, television, and other daily comic strips.
 In an interview with The Washington Post, Keane said that he was flattered and believed that such parody "...is a compliment to the popularity of the feature..."
 The official Family Circus website contains a sampling of syndicated comic strips from other authors which parody his characters.

-Some newspaper comic strips have devoted entire storylines using Family Circus characters.
+Some newspaper comic strips have included entire storylines using Family Circus characters.
 In 1994, the surreal Zippy the Pinhead comic strip made multiple references to the Family Circus, including an extended series during which the titular character, a pinhead, sought "Th' Way" to enlightenment from Bil, Thel, Billy, and Jeffy.
 Bil Keane was credited as "guest cartoonist" on these strips, drawing the characters exactly as they appear in their own strip, but in Zippy's world as drawn by Zippy creator Bill Griffith.
-Griffith described the Family Circus as "the last remaining folk art strip."
+Griffith described the Family Circus as "the last remaining folk art strip".
 Griffith said, "It's supposed to be the epitome of squareness, but it turns the corner into a hip zone."

 For the 1997 April Fools' Day comic strip switcheroo, Dilbert creator Scott Adams swapped cartoons with Keane; and Stephan Pastis drew a series in which Family Circus "invaded" Pearls Before Swine in 2007.
-Pastis, who had a close relationship with Bil and Jeff Keane, created numerous parodies of Family Circus "because it was an icon."
+Pastis, who had a close relationship with Bil and Jeff Keane, created numerous parodies of Family Circus "because it was an icon".

 The Dysfunctional Family Circus was a satire website which paired Keane's illustrations with user-submitted captions.
 Keane claimed to have found the site funny at first.
 However, disapproving feedback from his readership, coupled with the website's use of double entendre and vulgarity, prompted Keane to request that the site be discontinued.